Emergency Dental Care at our South Bay Pediatric Dentistry

 Whether the tooth is a primary (baby) tooth or a permanent (adult) tooth, it requires emergency treatment if it is fractured or broken.
 Once a tooth breaks, it can be very easy for oral bacteria to make their way into the pulp (or nerve) of the tooth.
 This is especially true for primary teeth as the tooth's nerve takes up more room than it does in a permanent tooth.
 Therefore, the nerve can be exposed even if just a small portion of the tooth breaks.

 Gather any broken pieces you find and place them in a small container filled with milk.
 Sometimes these pieces can be bonded back into place.
-Next, call us at 424-999-5478 to schedule an appointment.
+Next, call us at 424-999-5478 to schedule an appointment at our Torrance Pediatric Dentistry.
 If your child is in pain after-hours call us at 424-999-5478.
 In a dire situation you can take your child to the emergency room.

 If your child is not experiencing any dental pain, you can purchase dental wax from a drug store or supermarket.
 This wax can be rolled in a ball and then placed in the broken area.
 This will prevent bacteria from entering the nerve, and it will also cover any sharp spots that may bother your child's cheek and tongue.